 Social media have become a critical tool for any brands trying to make it to China and it’s true for perfume & fragrance brands as well.

-In fact most international perfume brands already have a wechat official account (there are 20+ Million official accounts) sand one or several mini-programs (1+ million).
+In fact, most international perfume brands already have a WeChat official account (there are 20+ Million official accounts) and one or several mini-programs (1+ million).

-For instance, Lancôme (who has been on Wechat since 2015) launched a limited-edition lipstick on wechat to celebrate the Chinese lunar new year (2021).
+For instance, Lancôme (who has been on WeChat since 2015) launched a limited-edition lipstick on WeChat to celebrate the Chinese lunar new year.
 The campaign generated over 90 million impressions and reached nearly 3 million people through ad clicks, video views, social shares, and comments.

-Weibo is one of the most popular social media in China and has more than 500 million active users.
+Weibo is one of the most popular social media in China and has more than 573 million active users.
 The average time spent by each user is 30 minutes a day with mobile devices accounting for 80% of all usage.
-Brands find it very effective to spread the news about their perf

 The Chinese Weibo platform provides a huge opportunity for brands to promote their products through paid advertising as it’s a relatively cost-effective way of reaching consumers across the country.

-Take L’Oreal Paris who had been a Weibo account for about five years, but only gained traction in 2017 when they began to use the platform to post adverts as well.
+Take L’Oreal Paris which had been a Weibo account for about five years, but only gained traction in 2017 when they began to use the platform to post adverts as well.

 It’s now their most successful social media channel and has helped them become a household name in China.

-It has over 700 million users as of December 2018, with a total of 18 billion downloads.
+It has over 200 million users in 2023, with a total of 18 billion downloads.
 Its recently launched offline service will use smart vending machines to provide real

-RED, is THE app to be one for any brands in the cosmetics & fragrances market.
+RED, is THE app to be for any brand in the cosmetics & fragrances market.
 The application appeals to mostly women from high tiers Chinese cities looking for information on High-end beauty & lifestyle brands and products.

 Many beauty brands such as Guerlain, Lancôme, and L’Oréal Paris have started to use the app to promote their brand but also to tell their products.
 L’oréal Paris notably has many reviews for its lipsticks and other beauty products.